Ohio GI Promise

 CHOICE ACT

-Public Law 113-146 and Ohio Revised Code section 333.31 stipulates that all public institutions of higher education must treat any federal GI Bill education program funding recipient as an instate resident for the purposes of tuition.
-The service member or veteran must be using VA education benefits under Chapter 30 or Chapter 33 (Post 9/11 BI Bill), served at least 90 days on active duty and have separated, enrolled in a state institution of higher education, and lives in Ohio as of the first day of a term of enrollment in an institution of higher education.
+Public Law 113-146 and Ohio Revised Code section 333.31 stipulate that all public institutions of higher education must treat any federal GI Bill® ™ education program funding recipient as an in-state resident for the purposes of tuition.
+The service member or veteran must be using VA education benefits under Chapter 30 or Chapter 33 (Post 9/11 GI Bill®), have served at least 90 days on active duty and have separated, enrolled in a state institution of higher education, and lives in Ohio as of the first day of a term of enrollment in an institution of higher education.

 A spouse or dependent is eligible, only while using benefits, if they are the recipient of the Marine Gunnery Sergeant John David Fry scholarship or Chapter 33 transfer of entitlement, are enrolled in a state institution of higher education, live in Ohio as of the first day of a term of enrollment in an institution of higher education, and the veteran’s period of active duty was at least 90 days and they have separated.

-The Records Office can identify the qualified VA benefit user and will provide instructions on the requirements for the Application for Residency Tuition Status Change.
+The Records Office will identify the qualified VA benefit user and will provide instructions on the requirements for the Application for Residency Tuition Status Change.
 An Application for Resident Tuition Status Change must be accompanied by a copy of the service member or veteran’s DD-214 (member copy 4) and proof of in-state residency.
-Once the student establishes 12 consecutive months of in-county residency, he/she is required to re-apply for Resident Tuition Status Change following established residency petition guideline.
-Residency Petitions must be submitted no less than 7 days prior to the start of the term.
+Once the student establishes 12 consecutive months of in-county residency, they are required to re-apply for Resident Tuition Status Change following established residency petition guidelines.
+Residency Petitions must be submitted no less than seven days prior to the start of the term.
+Contact the LCCC Records Office for any questions related to this policy at 440-366-4067.